 It's true.
-The man who is engaging is sexual immorality is worshipping the creature (it could be an actual woman or a fantasy woman on a screen) rather than the Creator.
+The person who is engaging in sexual sin is worshipping the creature (it could be an actual person or a fantasy person on a screen) rather than the Creator.
 So if we're serious about overcoming sexual sin, we must get serious about Christ-exalting, cross-centered, grace-motivated worship.
 Each of those modifiers is important.
 Christ-exalting, cross-centered, and grace-motivated worship.